busilogic/fitbitCalibrate/README.md

 * Read input file by passing in from command line
 * Make file into a jar so it can be run from the shell
 * Use Maven or gradle for package and dependency management
+* Use relative file paths to make code more portable

 ### To run the code
+* Update file path in Main.java
+* Update filepaths in Test classes
 * Run main.java